comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 of sources, usually exposed as [SPARQL endpoints](cite:cites spec:sparqlprot).
-Even though [several federated query execution approaches exist](cite:cites fedx, tpf, hibiscus, splendid), they have been designed for federating over *a few (~10) large sources*, while decentralized environments such as Solid are identified by *a large number (~millions) of small sources*.
+Even though [several federated query execution approaches exist](cite:cites fedx, tpf, hibiscus, splendid), they have been designed for federating over *a few (~10) large sources*, while decentralized environments such as Solid are identified by *a large number (~thousands) of small sources*.
 Furthermore, federated query execution techniques assume sources to be known prior to query execution, which is not feasible in decentralized environments due to the lack of a central index.
 Hence, they are unsuitable for decentralized environments.